 After years of casual playing, Hachem first travelled to Las Vegas in 2005 to play in the WSOP.
 After missing out on the final table of a $1,000 No Limit Hold'em event, finishing in 10th place, he backed that up with victory in the Main Event.

 He defeated a 5,619-player field to win $7.5 million after defeating Steven Dannenmann heads-up.
 The following year, he backed up his Championship win with a fifth-place finish in the 2006 WSOP Main Event.

-Joe Hachem wouldn’t be a one-hit wonder from Down Under though.
-The following year, he placed second in a short-handed event for over $250,000 along with cashing in three other events at the 2006 WSOP.
-As if that wasn’t enough to make Hachem worthy, he bested an amazing field at the Bellagio Five Diamond World Poker Classic to take down his first WPT event and over $2 million in prize money.
+However, this wasn't just the only stand-out accomplishment in 2006 for Hachem.
+He won the Bellagio Five Diamond World Poker Classic to take down his first WPT event and over $2 million in prize money.
 This win also put him in a very select group of players that have won both the WSOP Main Event and the WPT Championship, which includes Doyle Brunson, Juan Carlos Mortenson, and Scotty Nguyen.
-Not a bad bunch to be in.

 A former Team PokerStars Pro — he left after a six-year stint in 2011 — Hachem is often refered to as the 'Godfather of Australian Poker' due to the poker boom he ignited in Australia after his win in the 2005 WSOP Main Event.
 It was because of this win that the 2007 Aussie Millions Championships held in his home of Melbourne boasted the larger field to date of a poker tournament outside the United States.